inxilpro/Wordpress-Domain-Mapping/readme.txt

 5. Make sure the default Apache virtual host points at your WordPress MU site so it will handle unknown domains correctly.
 (Need info on cpanel, etc. How do you get them to respond to any domain?)
 6. Do not define COOKIE_DOMAIN in your wp-config.php as it conflicts with logins on your mapped domains.

+= Configuration =

+On Site Admin->Domain Mapping you can configure the following settings:

+1. "Remote Login" can be disabled.
+Useful if you're hosting totally separate websites.
+2. "Permanent redirect" uses a 301 redirect rather than 302 to send visitors to your domain mapped site.
+3. "User domain mapping page" allows you to disable Settings->Domain Mapping that the user uses.
+4. "Redirect administration pages to original blog's domain (remote login disabled if redirect disabled)" - with this checked, if a user visits their dashboard on a mapped domain it will redirect to the dashboard on the non mapped domain.
+If you don't want this, remote login will be disabled for security reasons.

+Site Admn->Domains allows you to edit the domains mapped to any blogs on your site.

 = For Cpanel users =